Appendix A: Fire safety key staff

 3. Related policies, legislation and guidance

-3.1 The Principal ensures that the appropriate policies, procedures and audit protocols are in place and reviewed.
-This responsibility is delegated to the Fire Safety Officer.
-The Fire Safety Officer and Deputy Fire Safety Officers ensure that these policies and procedures are implemented and adhered to on a sustainable basis in their areas of strategic responsibility.
+The Principal ensures that appropriate procedures and audit protocols are in place and reviewed.
+These responsibilities are managed by the Facilities Manager.
+The Facilities Manager and Deputy Facilities Manager ensure that all procedures are implemented and adhered to on a sustainable basis in their areas of strategic responsibility.
 This delegation would generally include both premises and administration managers.

-3.2.1 The FSO is responsible for ensuring that the College complies with all relevant legislation and guidance.
+4.2.1 The Facilities Manager is responsible for ensuring that the College complies with all relevant legislation and guidance.

 There are special risk assessments for the College labs and art rooms to ensure the proper storage of combustible materials.

 4.2.3 Ensuring that all members of the Ashbourne community, employees, visitors, contractors are aware of the fire safety procedures and comply with the arrangements made to control risk from fire hazards.

 4.2.4 Ensuring that inspections are carried out on a daily, weekly, termly and yearly basis and that various control measures are in place to ensure their continued effectiveness.
 These inspections include: